skip to Main Content

 Formal Grievance

 If the grievance is not resolved through informal procedures, students may utilise the ADAS grievance procedure.
-There is no cost for utilising this grievance process.
+There is no cost for undertaking this grievance process.

 The formal grievance procedure begins when a past, current, or prospective student submits to the Executive Director ADAS a Formal Non-academic Grievance form or a Formal Academic Grievance form.

 A written confirmation from the Executive Director ADAS will be sent to the complainant within five (5) working days informing them of receipt of their grievance.
-The notice will:
+The confirmation will:

-The Executive Director ADAS (or delegated nominee) will provide a written decision to the complainant within 15 working days, outlining the reasons for the decision; the complainant’s right to appeal the decision; and the name and contact details of the person they can appeal to, if they are not satisfied with the decision.
+The Executive Director ADAS (or delegated nominee) will provide a written decision to the complainant within fifteen (15) working days, outlining the reasons for the decision; the complainant’s right to appeal the decision; and the name and contact details of the person they can appeal to if they are not satisfied with the decision.

 Appeals

-If the complainant wishes to appeal the original decision they must do so in writing within 20 working days of being informed of the decision.
+If the complainant wishes to appeal the original decision, they must do so in writing within twenty (20) working days of being informed of the decision.
 The appeal is to be addressed to the Appeals Committee of the ADAS Board and must detail the reasons for the appeal.

-If the student chooses to appeal the original decision, the ATE will maintain the student’s enrolment while the appeal process is ongoing.
+If the student is currently enrolled with an ATE and chooses to appeal the original decision, the ATE involved will maintain the student’s enrolment while the appeal process is ongoing.

-The Appeals Committee of the ADAS Board, which is senior to and independent from the original decision maker, will acknowledge receipt of the request in writing within 5 days of receiving the complaint.
+The Appeals Committee of the ADAS Board, which is senior to and independent from, the original decision maker, will acknowledge receipt of the request in writing within five (5) days of receiving the complaint.
 The complainant will be advised of any likely delays.

 The Appeals Committee will convene as soon as possible to review the original decision and interview anyone related to the grievance.
-Both the complainant and/or respondent(s) may be accompanied and assisted by a third party if so desired during these interviews.
+Both the complainant and/or respondent(s) may be accompanied and assisted by a third party, if desired, during these interviews.

-The decision of the Complaints and Appeals Sub-Committee will be provided to the complainant in writing, outlining the reasons for the decision, within 28 days of receipt of the appeal.
+The decision of the Appeals Committee will be provided to the complainant in writing, outlining the reasons for the decision within 28 days of receipt of the appeal.
+The appeal decision may uphold or overturn the original decision.

 If the original decision is overturned, then the grievance is taken to be proved true and further actions required to address the issues will be identified and implemented.